-I took up the post of Director of The Rowntree Society in early February this year and over the last few weeks, have began the work of immersing myself in the rich histories and legacies of the Rowntree family, company and trusts.
+I took up the post of Director of The Rowntree Society in early February 2020 and over the last few weeks, have begun the work of immersing myself in the rich histories and legacies of the Rowntree family, company and trusts.
 The Society exists to facilitate and support activities that engage critically and creatively with these histories through collaborative work with partners in the public sector, education, the voluntary sector and the cultural industries.
 Our work is driven by our belief in the continuing importance of the Rowntree legacies to the local, national and global challenges facing our contemporary world.
 As the world entered lockdown, it became clear that the COVID-19 pandemic is not just one of the most pressing of these challenges, but that it has profound implications for the others.

 Members of the Rowntree family undertook pioneering work driven by their Quaker values, advocating for equality, democracy and social justice; work which is continued today by the three trusts Joseph Rowntree established in his name in 1904.
 At The Rowntree Society, we believe that historical perspectives have a distinctive role to play in helping to navigate the current crisis and uncertain future.
 We share the perspectives of the Social History Society on the distinctive contributions historians can make in navigating the complexities of our situation:

 This is a time of illness, grief, and profound economic and social change.

 As historians, we know context is everything.
 We know that we must analyse the short term in relation to longer term trends.

 Much cultural and social history is qualitative in nature, describing and explaining changes and continuities in earlier societies.
 It complicates our understanding of the past and warns against simplistic comparisons with the future.